-- Inheritance is method reuse.
-But one cannot reuse methods of existing objects: method extraction is not type-sound in typed languages.
-This is why we need classes, on top of objects, to achieve inheritance. - A pre-method is a function that is later used as a method. - A class is a collection of pre-methods plus a way of generating new objects.
+We need something like classes, on top of objects, to achieve (typable) inheritance in our object-based framework.

+- Here is the general idea: - A pre-method is a function that is later used (over and over) as a method. - A class is a collection of pre-methods plus a way of generating new objects.
+(I.e., a class is a trait plus a generator.)